eamena-project/eamena-arches-dev/output/bulk/BU.md

 ## BU process
 > step-by-step BU procedure from the user-side

-- start by creating a root `Bulks/` folder on **your OneDrive**, or equivalent, create and authorise the DB Manager to write only in this folder.
+Start by creating a root `Bulks/` folder on **your OneDrive**, or equivalent, create and authorise the DB Manager to write only in this folder.
 See the 'ideal' file/folder naming/structure on the [Bulks/](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/output/bulk/Bulks) folder.

 - choose short and self-explanatory names for your **XLSX file(s)**, like the format *`GridSquare-GridSquareSubpart-YourName`* (ex: `E61N31-23-Bijan.xlsx`), avoiding dots and spaces in the filename (~~`E61 N31 23.Bijan.xlsx`~~)